mattbrc/simulate-swap/README.md

 # Simulate Swap

-Local Rinkeby fork using Foundry to swap ETH for DAI
+Local Rinkeby fork using Foundry to swap ETH for DAI on